CloudletLabs/swagger-t-str/README.md

   Options:

     -h, --help         output usage information
     -V, --version      output the version number
-    -p, --protocol [protocol]  protocol [http, https], default http -h, --host [host]          API host, default localhost -P, --port [port]          API port, default 8081 -s, --spec [path]          json/yaml swagger file path, default ./swagger.yml
+    -u, --url [URL]    API URL, default http://localhost:8081 -s, --spec [path]  json/yaml swagger file path, default ./swagger.yml

 ```

-You can see Swagger file samples in [`integration-tests`](integration-tests) folder.
+Please find Swagger file examples in [`integration-tests`](integration-tests) folder.

-For each request you can add a list of `x-amples`,
+For each response in the spec file you can add a list of `x-amples`,
- specifying set of different request attributes and corresponding response for each.
+ specifying set of different request attributes and corresponding response attributes for each.

 If no `x-amples` provided,
- endpoint will be tested against given HTTP method with empty request object and only response code will be validated.
+ endpoint will be tested against given HTTP method with default request object and only response code will be validated.

 Actual response will be compared to the sample provided in `x-amples`
  using [chai-subset](https://www.npmjs.com/package/chai-subset).